mjl-/mox/README.md

 	./mox version

-Note: Mox only compiles/works on unix systems, not on Plan 9 or Windows.
+Note: Mox only compiles for/works on unix systems, not on Plan 9 or Windows.

 You can also run mox with docker image "docker.io/moxmail/mox", with tags like "latest", "0.0.1" and "0.0.1-go1.20.1-alpine3.17.2", etc. See docker-compose.yml